dqkqd/easy-recipes/readme.md

 FILE_SERVER_AUTHORIZATION_SCHEME=FERNET_TOKEN
 ```

-See [environment variables example](./env-file.example) on how to set other environment variables for fileserver.
+See [environment variables example](./env-file.example) on how to set other environment variables (optional) for fileserver.

 #### API server